Muhammadbravo/Muhammadbravo/README.md

 </h1>

-I am Python Developer and as well a final year Computer Engineering student.
+I am Python Developer and a graduate of Computer Engineering.
 I'm passionate about Data Science, Machine Learning and Artificial Intelligence.